hohMiyazawa/Automail/src/data/languages/README.txt

 A: That's not a problem.
 It's up to the individual translators if making the translation is worth their time.

+Q: Should I translate keys that are exactly the same in my language (Like "Format" in English is "Format" in my language)

+A: Yes.

 Q: In what order are languages ordered?

 A: The order is determined by the list at the bottom of /src/data/legacyModuleDescriptions.json